Bullbotbam/shop-shop-shop/README.md

 ## Description

-A social media application to share thoughts and reactions with friends.
+An ecommerce app to allow users find their favorite items and save for future purchases

 ## Installation